Tip Email

-Festival season is back for 2022, following two years of disruptions due to the pandemic.
-Whether you want to listen to pop, house, rock or jazz music, or carnivals or parades are more your scene, there are free UK festivals and carnivals to suit all tastes - and most are suitable for families.
+Festival season is back for 2025!
+Whether you want to listen to pop, house, rock or jazz music, or carnivals or parades are more your scene, there are free UK festivals and carnivals for all tastes – and most are suitable for families.
 We've rounded them up by area of the UK...

 Alternatively, it's also possible to get into some big paid-for festivals for free, including Reading and Leeds Festival, in return for working there – see the stewarding guide below.